w3c/mediacapture-image/security-privacy-questionnaire.md

 No.

 ### 06. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?
 No particular additional information is exposed about the camera hardware, like brand, etc, however we do expose if the platform has support for the constainable properties.
+A site with permission to one or more cameras will be able to probe the existence of these new capabilities on those cameras, by passing constraints to getUserMedia or track.applyConstraints.
+The new capabilities are: `whiteBalanceMode`, `exposureMode`, `focusMode`, `exposureMode`, `pointsOfInterest`, `exposureCompensation`, `exposureTime`, `colorTemperature`, `iso`, `brightness`, `contrast`, `pan`, `saturation`, `sharpness`, `focalDistance`, `tilt`, `zoom` and  `torch` if there is support in the target platform.
+For PTZ use case, the Web Platform should not request pan-tilt-zoom camera permission (but only a normal camera permission) if there are not PTZ capable cameras.

 ### 07. Does this specification allow an origin access to sensors on a user’s device
 This specification does not allow an origin access to any new sensors on a user’s device.